 - In a large bowl, toss tomatoes and their juices with the garlic, chipotles, paprika, cocoa powder, cumin, salt and pepper.

 - Place chopped onions at the bottom of the slow cooker, in another layer, add chilies, top with the browned meat, then finally top with the tomato and spice mixture.

 - Turn your slow cooker on low and cook for 10 hours.
 During the last hour, remove the lid to thicken the sauce.
 Give it one more taste and season as needed.

 - Serve with traditional chili toppings.
-We used raw milk cheddar, chopped fresh tomatoes, red onion, and cultured sour cream.
+We used raw milk cheddar, red onion, and cilantro.

 Want some ideas for Paleo & Primal Recipes, check out my board on Pinterest